 Brazil stands as the fifth largest market in terms of crypto ownership.
 There were 3.1 million Brazilian crypto users in 2019.
+In 2021, the number of crypto owners went over 10 million — that is 4,9 of the entire popiulation.
 What can be the reason for such a craze for digital currencies in Brazil?
 The foremost reason is the poor economic climate of the country and the region as a whole.
 Brazil is also the fifth largest country in the world in terms of mobile phone users, which has also contributed to the whole scenario.

 6619-3/99 – Wonder what this number denotes?
 This code is a big deal for the Brazilian crypto market.
-The Brazilian government made an exciting announcement this year.
+In 2020, the Brazilian government made an exciting announcement.
 They came out with a specific code for the Brazilian cryptocurrency exchanges.

-Why is it such a big deal for the Brazilian cryptocurrency players?
-It will legitimize Brazil’s crypto scene.
-It will provide an impetus for further growth.
-Thus, such a step is important for the development of the digital currency space of Brazil.
+Why was it such a big deal for the Brazilian cryptocurrency players?
+It legitimized Brazil’s crypto scene.
+It provided an impetus for further growth.
+Thus, such a step is important for the development of the digital currency space in Brazil.
 The code – “6619-3/99” is known as the “brokerage and possession of crypto-assets.”
 There is no set legal framework addressing cryptocurrencies in Brazil.
 Hence, this code is a welcome move.

 Brazil saw an increasing number of cryptocurrency scams in 2019.
 It had led to many people associating Brazilian crypto players with them.
 OneCoin’s subsidiary, One Life, sold fake cryptocurrencies to Brazilians between 2015 and 2016.
 The worth of fake cryptocurrencies sold amounted to €2.5 million.

 How did the authorities conclude that One Life is a scam?
 Well, it never came on any digital currency exchanges for sale.
 But OneCoin is not a Brazilian company.
-It’s headquarter is located in Bulgaria.
+Its headquarter is located in Bulgaria.
 The company had customers in over 200 countries.
-They started operations in Brazil from January 2015.
+They started operations in Brazil in January 2015.